Custom configuration files

 level = "info"

-Overriding configuration files
+Overriding the system configuration file

 -v /path/to/local/vault/config/directory:/etc/pvault/conf.d